hello2all/GTSRB_Keras_STN/capstone_report.md

 In this project, we have in total 34799 training images, 4410 validation images and 12630 testing images with 43 labels in every dataset.
 The label distribution of the training set is illustrated below.
-As its shown in the figure, label distribution is unbalanced, some classes have significantly larger quantity than others.
+As its shown in Figure 3, label distribution is unbalanced, some classes have significantly larger quantity than others.
 We will not attempt to balance the dataset as the intention is to test the model performance without augmentation.

-![alt][image3]
+![Training label distribution][image3]

-As for images features, images below shows some of the charactoristics of the dataset.
+As for images features, Figure 4 shows some of the charactoristics of the dataset.
 As we can see, images haven taken under many lighting conditions, from different viewing angle, with different resolutions.
 Addtionally, there might be artifacts such as shadow, flare and motion blur.

-![alt][image4]
+![Features][image4]

 ### Algorithms and Techniques

 #### Spatial transformer network

 The goal of spatial transformers [12] is to add to the base network a layer able to perform an explicit geometric transformation on an input.
 The parameters of the transformation are learnt thanks to the standard backpropagation algorithm, meaning there is no need for extra data or supervision.
-The structure of STN is shown in the figure below.
+The structure of STN is shown in Figure 5.

-![alt][image5]
+![Spatial Transformer Network structure][image5]

 The input feature map $U$ is passed to a localisation network which regresses the transformation parameters $\theta$.
 The regular spatial grid $G$ over $V$ is transformed to the sampling grid $T_\theta(G)$, which is applied to $U$ using differentiable image resampling, producing the warped output feature map $V$ .